frustra/strayphotons/docs/generated/Rendering_Components.md

 <div class="component_definition">

 ## `renderable` Component

+Models are loaded from the `assets/models/` folder. `.glb` and `.gltf` are supported, and models can be loaded from either `assets/models/<model_name>.gltf` or `assets/models/<model_name>/model_name.gltf`.

+Note for GLTF models with multiple meshes:
+It is usually preferred to load the model using the [gltf Prefab Script](Prefab_Scripts.md#gltf-prefab) to automatically generate the correct transform tree and entity structure.

 | Field Name | Type | Default Value | Description |
 |------------|------|---------------|-------------|
 | **model** | string | "" | Name of the GLTF model to display.
 Models are loaded from the `assets/models/` folder. |